TOCA (series): TOCA Race Driver 2 (2004)

 Race Driver 2 was released on Xbox and PC in April 2004, with a PlayStation 2 version following six months later.
 Two PSP conversions were released in 2005 and 2006, the first being TOCA Race Driver 2 in Europe and Japan and the second being Race Driver 2006 in the US.
 The game continued to use a scripted career mode as introduced in the previous Race Driver game but dropped the Ryan McKane character.

 TOCA Race Driver 3 (2006)

 The third game in the TOCA Race Driver series was released in February 2006, and continued to expand on the types of motorsport available.
 Open wheel, GT, oval racing, rallying, and offroad racing were all featured, and can be raced in either a detailed Pro Career mode or an open-ended World Tour.
 Up to 12 players are supported via Xbox Live and the PlayStation 2 version supports up to 8 online.
 This series is the only racing simulator that allows PlayStation players to race online before Gran Turismo 5 Prologue.
 It received good reviews, frequently being compared favourably to Gran Turismo 4 and Forza Motorsport, in the aspects of cars on track, damage and AI.

+Race Driver: Create & Race (2007)

+Race Driver: Create & Race was developed by Firebrand Games exclusively for Nintendo DS.
+Create and Race is the second racing game developed by Firebrand Games to run on the Octane game engine (after Cartoon Network Racing).
+The engine was upgraded to support a track editor and Firebrand Games would go on to reuse it for DS versions of Race Driver: Grid and Dirt 2.